Charles-Chrismann/node-local-https-dev-server/README.md

 # node-local-https-dev-server

+> [!WARNING]
+> If you are a developer passing by, what you are probably looking for is already provided by [Vite](https://vite.dev/config/server-options.html#server-https).

 This is a simple local https server.

 It was initially created in order to be able to use certain js front-end functionalities which require the https protocol to operate, such as the browser sensor API.
 Connecting to this url will be considered non-private or dangerous by browsers.